 - Expect to pay around €65 return / €36 one way.

 - Note- the ferry from Algeciras to Tangier arrives at the Tangier new port – Tanger-Med about 40 KM, one hour travel time from Tangier.

 Tip: Check ferry services for ticket specials or savings on combined routes.

 Travel to Tangier by ferry from the Costa del Sol and spend a full-day exploring the exotic sights of the Kasbah, marvel at snake charmers and wander through the colourful stalls of the Bazaar and enjoy an authentic Moroccan lunch.

 - Hotel pickup from Malaga, Torremolinos, Marbella, or Estepona

 The train is the most convenient and cost-effective way to travel between major cities in Morocco.
 Overall, the trains in Morocco are fast, comfortable and relatively inexpensive.

-- There are currently nine services per day from Casablanca to Tangier.
+- There are approx. 15 services per day from Casablanca to Tangier depending on the day.
+Up to four of these services are on the old rail line.
 Approx travel time of about five hours.
 You will need to change trains at Sidi Kacem.
-Expect around 195 dirhams for a first class ticket (recommended) 132 dirhams for second class.
+Expect around 195 dirhams for a first-class ticket (recommended) 132 dirhams for second class.

 - The train from Marrakech to Tangier also stops in Casablanca and Rabat.